zenml-io/zenml/examples/kubernetes_orchestration/README.md

 ### Setup and Register Metadata Store

-If you want to store your metadata locally within the kubernetes cluster, you can use the `KubernetesMetadataStore`, which is a subclass of the `MySQLMetadataStore` that will automatically spin up a MySQL deployment in your cluster if you call `zenml stack up`.
+If you want to store your metadata locally within the Kubernetes cluster, you can use the `KubernetesMetadataStore`, which is a subclass of the `MySQLMetadataStore` that will automatically spin up a MySQL deployment in your cluster if you call `zenml stack up`.